x00tex/hackTheBox/Boxes/windows/Retired/breadcrumbs/README.md

 ![](screenshots/file-upload.png)

-Than upload the file, intercept the request and change the file extention and forward that request.
+Than upload the file, intercept the request and change the file extension and forward that request.
 Go to `/portal/uploads/` and execute that php file.

 Here's my exploit script
 ```py